 Before you even look at the wheel, you must prepare the palate.

-Neutralise: Avoid strong foods (garlic, chilli, spices) for at least an hour prior.
+- Neutralise: Avoid strong foods (garlic, chilli, spices) for at least an hour prior.

-Environment: Ensure the room is free of ambient odours (perfume, roasting smoke, food).
+- Environment: Ensure the room is free of ambient odours (perfume, roasting smoke, food).

-The Coffee: Ideally, cup the coffee blindly.
+- The coffee: Ideally, cup the coffee blindly.
 Knowing the origin introduces cognitive bias.
 If you know it is a Kenyan, you will subconsciously hunt for blackcurrant.
 Blind tasting forces honesty.

 Phase 2: The Aspiration (The Slurp)

+You cannot analyse coffee by sipping it politely like tea.
+You must aspirate.
 Take a spoon, bring it to your lips, and inhale sharply as you sip.
-This loud "slurp" sprays the liquor across the entire tongue and, crucially, forces volatile aromatic compounds up the retro-nasal passage to the olfactory bulb.
+This loud slurp sprays the liquor across the entire tongue and, crucially, forces volatile aromatic compounds up the retro-nasal passage to the olfactory bulb.

-Remember: The tongue only tastes sweet, sour, salt, bitter, and umami.
-Everything else—floral, fruit, nut—is actually smell.
+Remember: the tongue only tastes sweet, sour, salt, bitter, and umami.
+Everything else — floral, fruit, nut — is actually smell.

 Phase 3: The Inside-Out Method